AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-7.md

 //I will after 5 seconds Sarkaar!
 ```

-**Note:** Whenever you see "sync," it means the code will block and wait until the task is finished before moving on to the next line. and its not recommended to use
+Note: "sync" methods block the main thread.
+Use them only in short scripts or startup paths where blocking is acceptable.

 Now I hope you have understood how sync and async works in NodeJs

 ![image.png](https://heyashu.in/images/blogs/e82.png)

-### setTimeout in Node.js
+### setTimeout in Node.js (why 0ms is not immediate)

 Remember this: I often ask this question in interviews about the order of `setTimeout`, even if it has 0 milliseconds.
 Just keep in mind, no matter if it's set to 0 milliseconds or 10 seconds, it won’t run immediately. `setTimeout` will be handled by libUV and will only execute after the main thread has finished everything.
 It doesn’t block the main thread.
 I am putting one JS question here, because I think you know  JS which runs on web thats why you are here,  read below snippets and guess the output send me Yes  [here](https://x.com/JavaScripterrr)  if you have guessed it correct .